kowalpaulina/Library/README.md

 ng build
 ```

-Run `npm start` to get this started!
+Run `npm start` in root directory to get this started!